KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 # Motivation and Comparison

-The motivations for using this approach fall into three categories:
+The motivations for using this approach fall into two categories:

 * Significant increase in shadow map resolution while maintaining highly configurable (even dynamic) performance costs
 * Provide the ability to cover massive world distances with a single shadow technique
-* Removes the need for supplemental techniques such as screen space shadows

 ### Comparison to Cascaded Shadow Maps